sig-pku/NeuralCVT/README.md

 pip install -r requirements.txt
 ```

-## Inference with Pretrained Models
+## Inference with the Pretrained Model

-Pretrained model checkpoints are available in `experiment_data/checkpoints/pretrained_model`, and example meshes for evaluation are provided in `experiment_data/test_mesh/samples`.
+The pretrained model checkpoints are available in `experiment_data/checkpoints/pretrained_model`.
+Example meshes for evaluation are provided in `experiment_data/test_mesh/samples`.

-Run the following command to perform inference with the pretrained model:
+Run the following command to perform inference:

 ```bash
 python main.py --config-name test_pretrained